Trends, influences, real numbers.

 For example, surging economic growth could cause a cycle of rising prices and wages and contribute to inflationary pressures, which can cause rates to go even higher to put the brakes on an 'unnatural' state of supply and demand.

-So, the BoC aims to moderate growth and volatility with its benchmark rate to help keep multiple economic factors in check.
+So, the BoC aims to moderate growth and volatility with its policy rate to help keep multiple economic factors in check.

 The simple answer is, of course, that the cost of borrowing goes down.
 Buying a home or property with a mortgage becomes more inviting because lower interest rates mean lower monthly payments or more 'house' that you'll be able to afford.